RyotaUshio/obsidian-pdf-plus/README.md

 ### Embedding PDF files

+- **Click PDF embeds to open links**: Clicking a PDF embed will open the embedded file.
 - **Trim selection embeds**: When embedding a selection from a PDF file, only the selection and its surroundings are displayed rather than the entire page.
 - **Do not clear highlights in a selection/annotation embeds**
 - **Make PDF embeds unscrollable**